qiita-spots/qiita/CONTRIBUTING.md

            WHERE column_name = %s AND table_schema = 'qiita'
                AND (table_name = %s OR table_name = %s)"""
   ```
 4. Never, NEVER, use python string formatting to complete the SQL query parameters.
-Use the `sql_args` parameter from the transaction object:
+Use the `sql_args` parameter from the transaction object.
+This is a strong recommendation from the psycopg2 developers to avoid SQL injection attacks (see [here](http://initd.org/psycopg/docs/usage.html#the-problem-with-the-query-parameters) for more information):
   * Wrong:
   ```python
   sql = """SELECT processed_data_status